aziz53/Eco-Simulator/README.md

 # Eco-Simulator
 @author: Ali Meshkat
 Written in java using OOP
-Simulates an ecosystem using Ships, plants and wolves
+Simulates an ecosystem using Sheeps, plants and wolves